 The Group does not operate a formal personal performance appraisal process, but individual managers and supervisors undertake continuous performance monitoring and appraisal for their subordinates, and routinely report the results of these to their own managers.
+Part of this monitoring and appraisal includes assessment of training required for personal development as well as succession planning within the Group, and all employees are encouraged to undertake appropriate training to develop their skills and enhance their career opportunities.
 The group therefore has no formal personnel or other non-financial Key Performance Indicators (KPIs) or targets, and each position that becomes vacant is reviewed for necessity and criticality before authorisation is given for it to be filled through either recruitment or promotion.
 The Group has a formal Staff Handbook which covers all major aspects of staff discipline and grievance procedure, Health and Safety regulations, and the Group's non-discrimination policy.
-Two incidents involving employees or contractors on the Group's sites have required to be reported to the Health & Safety Executive during the year (2009 - 1)
+One incident involving employees or contractors on the Group's sites was required to be reported to the Health & Safety Executive during the year (2010 - 2)

+The Group is mindful of its wider responsibilities as a significant local employer and of the contribution it makes to the local economy both where it and its suppliers are based.
 The Group has a formally adopted Environmental Policy which requires management to work closely with the local environmental protection authorities and agencies, and as a minimum to meet all environmental legislation.

-The Board regularly monitors performance against several key financial indicators, including gross margin, production efficiency, overhead cost control, cash/borrowing and inventory levels.
+The Board regularly monitors performance against several key financial indicators, including gross margin, production efficiency, overhead cost control, cash/borrowing and stocking levels.
 Performance is monitored monthly against both budget and prior year.